Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Abstract

 \section{Abstract}

-We study nonlinear optimization problems with stochastic objective and deterministic equality and inequality constraints, which emerge in numerous applications including finance, manufacturing, power systems and, recently, deep neural networks.
-We propose an active-set stochastic sequential quadratic programming algorithm, using a differentiable exact augmented Lagrangian as the merit function.
-The algorithm adaptively selects the penalty parameters of augmented Lagrangian and performs stochastic line search to decide the stepsize.
-The global convergence is established: for any initialization, the ``liminf'' of the KKT residuals converges to zero \textit{almost surely}.
-Our algorithm and analysis further develop the prior work \cite{Na2021Adaptive} by allowing nonlinear inequality constraints.
-We demonstrate the performance of the algorithm on a subset of nonlinear problems collected in the CUTEst test set.
+We study nonlinear optimization problems with a stochastic objective and deterministic equality and inequality constraints, which emerge in numerous applications including finance, manufacturing, power systems and, recently, deep neural networks.
+We propose an active-set stochastic sequential quadratic programming (StoSQP) algorithm that utilizes a differentiable exact augmented Lagrangian as the merit function.
+The algorithm adaptively selects the penalty parameters of the augmented Lagrangian, and performs a stochastic line search to decide the stepsize.
+The global convergence is established: for any initialization, the KKT residuals converge to zero \textit{almost surely}.
+Our algorithm and analysis further develop the prior work of Na et al. \cite{Na2022adaptive}.
+Specifically, we allow nonlinear inequality constraints \textit{without} requiring the strict complementary condition; refine some of designs in \cite{Na2022adaptive} such as the feasibility error condition and the monotonically increasing sample size; strengthen the global convergence guarantee; and improve the sample complexity on the objective Hessian.
+We demonstrate the performance of the designed algorithm on a subset of nonlinear problems collected in CUTEst test set and on constrained logistic regression problems.